Speaking

 Day 2: Follow Tools for Clear Speech instructions on how to practice RELIABLY distinguishing English /p/ vs. /f/

-/v/ mispronounced as /b/: If you think this is a common mistake for you, watch each of the following videos, practicing each mentioned word first individually and then within 5 new YouGlish phrasal contexts per day until their standard pronunciation becomes automatic for you: (FYI: Have submitted request 12/04/22 to San Diego Voice and Accent for a “visual test” video about this common substitution) (Monica: Need to evaluate if these are the BEST available teaching videos in the BEST order)
+/v/ mispronounced as /b/: If you think this is a common mistake for you, watch one of the following videos per day, practicing each mentioned word first individually and then within 5 new YouGlish phrasal contexts per day until their standard pronunciation becomes automatic for you: (FYI: Have submitted request 12/04/22 to San Diego Voice and Accent for a “visual test” video about this common substitution) (Monica: Need to evaluate if these are the BEST available teaching videos in the BEST order)

 Day 1ff: Watch this Clear English Corner video on how to pronounce English /v/ vs. /b/ (focusing on Spanish)